On the Issues

 Kwame was the chief sponsor of legislation creating the Illinois Torture Inquiry and Relief Commission to investigate Burge’s crimes.
 As it became clear that the violations went beyond just Burge, he advanced legislation to expand the scope of the torture inquiry to all of Cook County.

-Standing with Labor and Protecting Workers
+Standing with Workers

-The Attorney General should have the power to go directly after businesses accused of breaking prevailing wage, minimum wage, employee classification, and wage theft laws.
-That is why Kwame has introduced a bill to create a “Workplace Protection Unit” in the Attorney General’s office.
-Through this new enforcement resource, rogue employers would be held accountable for workplace abuses.
+The attorney general should have the power to go directly after businesses accused of breaking prevailing wage, minimum wage, employee classification, equal pay and wage theft laws.
+That’s why Kwame introduced legislation – which Gov. Rauner vetoed – to create a Workplace Protection Unit in the Office of the Attorney General that would have the authority to initiate labor law enforcement actions.

 Kwame believes that no one who works a full-time job should live in poverty.
 He has been a strong advocate for raising the minimum wage to help working families across Illinois.
 He’s also fought for wage security and health insurance for caretakers who work with seniors.

 With unions under attack at the state and federal levels, as Attorney General, Kwame will passionately fight to protect workers’ right to organize and engage in collective bargaining, aggressively enforce labor laws, and defend working families.